bazad/ida_kernelcache/README.md

 * Symbolicate C++ virtual method tables (both the vtable itself and its methods)
 * Symbolicate offsets in `__got` sections and stub functions in `__stubs` sections

-These scripts are designed to be run before any manual analysis or reverse engineering.
+The main processing function is designed to be run before any manual analysis or reverse engineering.
 With the default settings, IDA tends to miss a lot of useful information in the kernelcache.
 These scripts help IDA along by leveraging the known structure of the kernelcache to automatically propagate useful information.

 Many of the techniques used in ida_kernelcache were developed for and borrowed directly from [memctl].

 [memctl]: https://github.com/bazad/memctl

-### Versions
+## Versions

 I've tested ida_kernelcache with IDA Pro 6.95 on the iPhone 7 10.1.1 and 11.0 kernelcaches.
 Currently only Arm64 kernelcaches from iOS 10 and later are supported.

-### Getting started
+## Getting started

 You need to already have a decompressed kernelcache file loaded into IDA.
 You can find the URL to download a particular IPSW from Apple online, and there are a number of public tools (including memctl) capable of decompressing the kernelcache.

-In IDA, select "File" -> "Script file..." from the menu bar, then choose the `ida_kernelcache.py` script.
-This will load the functions into the IDAPython interpreter.
-In the IDAPython prompt, type `kernelcache_process()` and hit Enter to start analyzing the kernelcache.
-This process will take several minutes as IDA identifies and analyzes new functions.
+In IDA, select "File" -> "Script file..." from the menu bar, then choose the `ida_kernelcache.py` script in the main directory.
+This will load the ida_kernelcache module into the IDAPython interpreter under the names `ida_kernelcache` and `kc`.
+In the IDAPython prompt, type `kc.kernelcache_process()` and hit Enter to start analyzing the kernelcache.
+This function performs all the major analyses supported by ida_kernelcache.
+The function will run for several minutes as IDA identifies and analyzes new functions.

 ida_kernelcache will try not to overwrite user names for addresses.
 This means that if the kernelcache has been manually analyzed prior to initialization with `kernelcache_process`, the